mikechamberlain/coding-standards/README.md

     public void Save(Customer entity)
     {
-        // Not only have we tied ourself to the ASP.NET Core MVC environment,
+        // Not only do we tie ourselves to the ASP.NET Core MVC environment,
         // but our class becomes annoying to test as we have to mock this
         // long chain of objects:
         entity.CreatedBy = this.accessor.HttpContext.User.Identity.Name;